+Parents are always welcome to visit.
+Adults or parents visiting must obtain approval and a visitor's pass from the office.
 Any person who visits a school building in the district during school hours shall first come to the principal's office and state the reason for the visit.
 Visitors must enter the building through the north doors.
 All other doors will be locked as a safety measure.
 Should a parent wish to see a teacher, an appointment must be made.
 Appointments may be made by calling the office (Spring Grove: 783-2555, 783-2787, or 783-4499 ext.
 2100).

-Persons will not visit a classroom without approval of the principal.
+People will not be allowed to visit a classroom without approval of the principal.